bsc-life/tutorial_setuptools/README.md

 - See an example of how to implement distutils [here](https://stackoverflow.com/questions/1754966/how-can-i-run-a-makefile-in-setup-py/1763900#1763900) and [here](https://github.com/Mykrobe-tools/mykrobe/blob/master/setup.py).

 My example, based on the previous ones, can be found below.
-In my case, my package depends on [BCFTools](https://samtools.github.io/bcftools/), hosted in GitHub.
+In my case, my package depends on [BCFTools](https://samtools.github.io/bcftools/bcftools.html), hosted in [GitHub](https://github.com/samtools/bcftools).
 All I had to do is to implement the downloading a installation instructions within my installation process.
 What I am doing is the next:

    1) Tell setup.py to clone the necessary repositories.
    2) Compile the package
    3) Copy the necessary executable files to the bin directory
-   4) That is all

 ```python